PyconUK/2016.pyconuk.org/sessions/talks/cleaner-unit-testing-with-the-arrange-act-assert-pattern.md

 In this talk I shall:

 * Demonstrate the AAA pattern of testing and its benefits.
-* The code smells can arise when using AAA.
+* Discuss the code smells can arise when using AAA.
-* Pythonic (hopefully), object orientated and organised strategies for resolving these smells, refactoring for cleaner, more readable and reliable tests.
+* Present some Pythonic (hopefully), object orientated and organised strategies for resolving these smells, refactoring for cleaner, more readable and reliable tests.